dayanruben/app-platform/docs/index.md

 ## Overview

-App Platform is built on top of several other frameworks.
-While all of them are optional, they help significantly to recommended best practices.
+App Platform combines several features as a single framework.
+While all of them are optional, together they help to implement recommended best practices and design patterns.

 ### Module Structure